janetjoywilson/janetjoywilson.github.io/_posts/2021-06-24-grey-to-green.md

 I hope to inspire others to Rethink their space.
 That one, two, three cars do not need an entire driveway of asphalt.
 A Ribbon Driveway will support the vehicle and provide space for plants.

 Red Clover could be sown for the bees!
-I’ve planted.
-Strawberries in the middle so that kids can come and pick them!
+I’ve planted strawberries in the middle so that kids can come and pick them!
 Remember I don’t have a car so this space is 99% of the time filled with with fruit, moss on the pavers, thyme and more!
 Guest Parking here during a pandemic is nil!

 I now have dozens of native plants, pollinators, new trees, fruit and vegetables and growing a community who is more aware of environmental options.